JonHurst/aims-convert/docs/installation.rst

 Uninstalling just requires deleting the file.
 Running the program creates a settings file named ``.aimsgui`` and a cache directory named ``.shiv`` that can be deleted at any time.
-These can be found in you home directory.
+These can be found in your home/user directory.